top of page

 • Chair exercises: Strengthen muscles safely if mobility is limited.

-• Upper body strength training: Strengthen your upper body while resting your knees and hips
+• Upper body strength training: Strengthen your upper body while resting your knees and hips.

 Aim for at least 150 minutes of moderate activity per week, broken into short sessions if needed.
 Always listen to your body and avoid movements that cause sharp pain.